delta62/oscar-api/README.md

 docker run delta62/oscar-api -e 'NODE_CONFIG={"db.host":"localhost"...}'
 ```

+But you probably just want to use the [oscar-dev](https://github.com/delta62/oscar-dev)
+repository in this case; it sets all this junk up for you.

 #### Locally

 First, install NPM packages with `yarn`.
 Then, `yarn start` will start the server.